 Even small improvements can make a world of difference.

 After participating in SAIDO, one resident at Marjorie P. Lee began engaging again with people around her, responding “yes” and “no” to questions about her needs.
-Another dementia patient began exhibiting a more positive outlook, and he began to show more concern for people around him.
+Another dementia patient exhibited a more positive outlook, and he began to show more concern for the people around him.

 SAIDO is a person-centered memory care approach, which means that it perfectly aligns with ERS’ mission to provide dignified, person-centered care to all our senior clients.
 It’s just one of several memory support therapies that we provide.
 And, as part of an ERS caregiver-led effort, we continue to seek and trial more.